DevKiDCosmo/DevKiDCosmo/README.md

 ### Hi there 👋 I'm DevKiD

 I'm a Dev.
 The big project that I'm developing is Cosmo Universe.
 It is a programming language that perform calculation, graphics and more in under millisecond.
-The hard part about the project is, I DON'T KNOW HOW TO DO THAT.
 I bring the compile time up to 3 mm.
 That is not fast enough.
-Please humans and devs.
+Please devs.
 Help me.
 The reposity is: https://github.com/DevKiDMediaCreation/cosmolangarchitecture-CosArch

-> _<I will release the first version of Cosmolang Arch... in 2024 or earlier.>_

 ## The current projects I work:
 - **Cosmo Universe** *BIG PROJECT* :octocat: 🥇